qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 :file:`LOCATION` can have several :file:`MAPSETs` (subdirectories of the :file:`LOCATION`) that are used to subdivide the project into different topics or subregions, or as workspaces for individual team members (see Neteler & Mitasova 2008 in :ref:`literature_and_web`).
-In order to analyze vector and raster layers with GRASS modules, you generally have to import them into a GRASS :file:`LOCATION`.
+In order to analyse vector and raster layers with GRASS modules, you generally have to import them into a GRASS :file:`LOCATION`.
 (This is not strictly true -- with the GRASS modules :file:`r.external` and :file:`v.external` you can create read-only links to external GDAL/OGR-supported datasets without importing them.
-But because this is not the usual way for beginners to work with GRASS, this functionality will not be described here.)
+This is not the usual way for beginners to work with GRASS, therefore this functionality will not be described here.)

 .. _figure_grass_location_1: